skip to Main Content

 She’s Suffering from Heatstroke

-If your kitty has been exposed to high temperatures before you noticed her drooling, heatstroke may be to blame.
-Many people know about heatstroke in dogs, but it can affect cats as well, which is why I recommend keeping your cats indoors during very hot weather.
+If you notice your cat drooling during very high temperatures on hot days, heatstroke may be to blame.
+Many people know about heatstroke in dogs, but it can affect cats as well, which is why I recommend keeping your cats as cool as possible inside your home during very hot weather and make sure they have access to water.

 • panting